jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 });
 ```

-Which is interpolated into the output slightly differently:
+The `getters` are interpolated into the output in a slightly different way:

 ```rust
 #[automatically_derived]